 Elements: bright herbs, earthy herbs, sweet and smokey caramelization, salt and fat.

-Beer: Belgian Pale Ale – Alesmith Lil’ Devil.; Saison – Hill Farmstead Anna, or Crooked Stave Surette Provision Saison.
+Beer: Belgian Pale Ale – Alesmith Lil’ Devil.; Saison – Blackberry Farm Saison, or Funkwerks Saison (GABF Gold Medal 2017).

 Hops, yeast and fruitiness play well with and cut through the bright and earthy herbs.
 The esters will intertwine with the herbs as well.
 Something with a good malt profile will sing well with the caramelization.
 The carbonation will take care of the fat so you can keep tasting everything.